-For both levels of assessment the reformed assessment criteria now comprises two sections in each assessment, one section that is non-calculator and one section where the use of a calculator is permitted.
-The assessment also now has 60 marks per assessment with 15 marks for the non-calculator section and 45 for the calculator section.
+For both the Level 1 and Level 2 assessments, the reformed assessment criteria now comprises two sections in each assessment, one section that is non-calculator and one section where the use of a calculator is permitted.
+Maths assessments now have 60 marks per assessment, with 15 marks for the non-calculator section and 45 for the calculator section.